Chris Ronald Trio

 Accessible All ages

 In live performance, Chris draws on his abilities as a highly skilled singer, storyteller and musician (guitar, harmonica, ukulele) to deliver a show that is both captivating and unique.
 Ronald balances national and international touring with a busy family life.
-He has just completed his next album, to be released on Borealis Records in the spring of 2017.

 "I put the CD in the player and then bam !!
 I realise straight from the outset this Singer / Songwriter is very polished and accomplished both with his lyrics and the message contained within." - Justin Stone FATEA Magazine (UK)

 Ronald possesses a keenly luxuriant voice matched with immaculate song craft.” - The Georgia Straight